m0ru/bak/02_problemdescription.md

 work you're reading.
 Thus, additional requirements were:

 *  Causality in the application is clear and concise to make understanding the code and tracking down bugs easier.
-* Local changes can't break code elsewhere, i.e.~side-effects are minimized.
+* Local changes can't break code elsewhere, i.e. side-effects are minimized.
 * Responsibilities of functions and classes are clear and separated, so that multiple developers can easily collaborate.
 * The current system state is transparent and easily understandable to make understanding causality easier.
-* Lessens the problems that JavaScript's weakly-typed nature causes, e.g.~bugs causing exceptions/errors way later in the program-flow instead of at the line where the problem lies.
+* Lessens the problems that JavaScript's weakly-typed nature causes, e.g. bugs causing errors way later in the program-flow instead of at the line where the problem lies.

 <!--
  TODO requirements for a full stack: